steelywing/note/docs/Note/Nginx/Redirect.md

 }
 ```

+- can only be accessed from internal requests
+- return error status `404` if that is external requests

+## Internal request / Internal redirect

 Internal requests are requests by:

 - `rewrite` directive
 - `error_page`, `index`, `random_index`, and `try_files` directives
 - `X-Accel-Redirect` response header field from an upstream server